- Published: Monday, 22 September 2014 11:21

 Events and Opportunities

 If you're holding an event that may be relevant to our audience, writing a blog about the topic of the event is the best way to promote it to our audience.
-Alternatively, we may in some circumstances be able to add a listing to our members and partners events page.

 In some circumstances, we may be able to include a link to your event or opportunity in the NCUB newsletter.
 Partner items are around 30-50 words long.